Åsmund Reikvam

 Åsmund Ragnar Reikvam (born 1944 in Førde) is a Norwegian professor in medicine and former politician.

 Education

 He graduated as dr. med. in 1976 and became a specialist in Internal medicine and Heart disease in 1981.
 He worked at Ullevål university hospital and Sogn og Fjordane central hospital, the latter as head physician in 1983–1984 and 1989–1992.
 In 1999 he was appointed professor in pharmacotherapeutics at the University of Oslo.

 Career

-Before moving to Oslo he was a member of Førde municipality council for eight years, representing the Labour Party.
+Before moving to Oslo he was a member of municipal council of Førde Municipality for eight years, representing the Labour Party.
 His brother Rolf Reikvam is a national legislator.

 Reikvam graduated from Medical School, University of Oslo, in 1970, and was a research fellow at the Institute of Physiology, Faculty of Medicine, University of Oslo, where he gained his PhD degree in 1976 with a thesis on “Activation and proliferation of macrophages.”